AAFC-BICoE/android-real-ws/README.md

 Debugging
 ====
-The payload.urls by default only contain an urlPath that needs to be combined with the pyload.baseUrl to get the resource service URI.
+The `pagingPayload.urls` by default only contain an `urlPath` that needs to be combined with the `pagingPayload.baseUrl` to get the resource service URI.
 There is a debug mode that supports an easier interactive session and prints a `debugFullUrl` that allows easier access.
-This can be turned on in the following ways:
+This can be turned on through either of the following ways:
-- Invoke the `meta.debugToggleUrl`  Above:  http://localhost:8080/seqdb-ws/v1/DEBUG
+- Invoke the `meta.debugToggleUrl`  Above:  `http://localhost:8080/seqdb-ws/v1/DEBUG`
 - Add `?meta__toggleDebug=true` to the base services URI: `http://localhost:8080/seqdb-ws/v1?meta__toggleDebug=true`

-Turning on debugging will now cause all service requests that has `urls:` to include `debugFullUrl`s:
+Turning on debugging will now cause all service requests that produce a `pagingPayload` to include `debugFullUrl`s:
 ```
 {